MikeyRuess/baeglab/_pages/openings.md

-### Bsc / Master students from elsewhere
+### Undergraduate / Master students
-If you are a BSc/ Master student at University of Macau looking for a BSc/ Master project, contact me (or any group member) per email or stop by my office.
+If you are a Undergraduate/ Master student at University of Macau looking for a Undergraduate/ Master project, contact me (or any group member) per email or stop by my office.

 <figure>